The Tone Capsules

-ALA is one of the ingredients in The Lean Plus (Booster No.4).
-Recommended for those looking to remain healthy, maintain their youthful appearance, have more energy for their workouts and maximise the amount of fat you’re burn while doing so.
-Pick it up from our Online Shop.
+ALA is one of the ingredients in The Tone Capsules.
+Recommended for those looking to remain healthy, maintain their youthful appearance, have more energy for their workouts and maximise the amount of fat you burn while doing so.

 - Wollin SD, Jones PJ, Alpha-lipoic acid and cardiovascular disease .
 J Nutr.
 (2003)

 - Moini H, Packer L, Saris NE, Antioxidant and prooxidant activities of alpha-lipoic acid and dihydrolipoic acid .
 Toxicol Appl Pharmacol.
 (2002)